-The expenses for control center services provided by GSOC increased by 13.9% during 2017 in comparison to 2016.
-This was due to the transfer of the Cyber Operations group from Georgia Transmission to GSOC Operations as well as higher associate-related expenses.
-During 2016, expenses for control center services provided by GSOC increased by 5.4%.
-This increase was primarily due to higher associate-related expenses as well as increases in depreciation and equipment expenses.
+In 2018, expenses for control center services provided by GSOC remained flat compared to 2017.
+However, control center expenses increased by 13.9% during 2017 compared to 2016.
+This was due to the transfer of the Cyber Operations group from Georgia Transmission to GSOC as well as other higher associate-related expenses.

+In 2018, administrative and general expenses decreased slightly compared to 2017: down 4.3%.
+During 2017, administrative and general expenses increased by 5.1% compared to 2016.
+This change was due to higher facility- and associate-related costs as well as higher property insurance.